udaycodes1308-prog/Tic-Tac-Toe/README.md

 Player O starts first

-Click any empty box to make your move
+Click a box to place your move

-Players take turns placing X and O
+Turns switch automatically

-The game automatically detects the winner
+Winner is shown instantly

-Use New Game or Reset Game anytime
+Start over with New Game or Reset

 🔧 How to Run

-Download all files on the same folder
+Just open index.html in any browser.
-Just open index.html in your browser.
+No installation required.

-No setup or installation needed.
+👨‍💻 Developed By

-👨‍💻 Developer
+Uday (@udaycodes)

-Developed by @udaycodes
+Focused on building, learning, and sharing my coding journey one project at a time.

-⭐ Show Some Love
+⭐ Support

-If you like this project, star ⭐ the repository!
+If you like this project, consider giving it a ⭐ star on GitHub!